'Wolf Warrior II' Kicks Ass in China

 Leng Feng: Wearing the flag on his sleeve.

-The story is the massive box-office success of “Wolf Warrior II,” a Chinese production that opened July 27 and has thus far grossed more than $850 million worldwide—good enough to become the first non-Hollywood movie to break into the top 100 movies in terms of worldwide box office.
+The piece is about the massive box-office success of “Wolf Warrior II,” a Chinese production that opened July 27 and has thus far grossed more than $850 million worldwide—good enough to become the first non-Hollywood movie to break into the top 100 movies in terms of worldwide box office.
 It's 57th with a bullet.
 And almost all of it ($848) from China alone.
 It hasn't traveled well but it hasn't needed to.

 My piece is about why it might have gone into the box-office stratosphere the way it did.
 Was it word of mouth or was it a presidential loud mouth?
 Our president, not theirs.
 It's actually fairly intriguing and required a bit of digging.